12 Things to Know Before Going to Santorini – Greece

 10. Is Santorini a Safe Place for Tourists

-Generally the locals were friendly and helpful.
+Generally, the locals were friendly and helpful.
 We’d assumed that they would be fed up to some degree with all the tourists.
 But on the contrary, they were lovely and chatty people excited to share insider information about the special island they call home.

 The crime rates on the island are relatively low, and violent crimes rarely happen.
 The main consideration, as for anywhere, should be protecting your belongings.
 While Santorini is relatively safe, petty theft and pick-pocketing can happen.
 Keep an eye on your stuff, use hotel safes for valuable items, and be cautious in crowded areas.

-Additionally, make sure to use licensed taxis or transportation services to avoid scams or being overcharged.
+Be sure to use licensed taxis or transportation services to avoid scams or being overcharged.
 If you’re unsure, your hotel staff can help you find good transportation.

 11. Is Santorini Expensive?